 12. On that note, I also write down phone numbers.
 I had Visa’s ‘lost card number’ (it’s on the back of the card, which while lost obviously is inaccessible to you) so I can call them right away when I don’t have Internet to look up the number.
 I write down family members’ numbers in case something happens to me.
 I also have the numbers to my banks in case they block my card, which happens quite often.

-13. I love the planning aspect of travel and I usually type up an itinerary or list of places I’ve read about in the country I’m going to and say what sounded nice about it.
+13. I love the planning aspect of travel (this post explains my technique) and I usually type up an itinerary or list of places I’ve read about in the country I’m going to and say what sounded nice about it.
 It helps me make decisions later when I have to choose between two places.

 Taken directly from my last itinerary:

 As you can see, I make very detailed itineraries that are helpful to basically no one including myself.
 So that my parents can keep tabs on me, I give them a copy of this program.
 Useful, huh?

 14. Specifically to India, some airports will not let you enter without a copy of your E-ticket.
 If you do not have internet to pull this up on your phone (which they’ve just started allowing) you do need a copy of your flight whether international or domestic.

 15. Last but not least, a bit of necessary paper is a journal.
 I highly recommend keeping at least some record of your travels even if it’s a quote you saw and liked, a tea recipe learned, or a business card you tape it.
 You’ll forget so much after your trip and it’s a great way to look back.